WARSAW FALLS, MONSTEROUS CRIMES HINTED

 Liberated Dachau camp prisonersFemale prisoners at Dachau smile and wave

 Left: Liberated Dachau inmates cheer U.S. troops.
 Many broke into tears of joy, laughed, danced, and sang their national anthems—there were more than 40 nationalities at the Dachau concentration camp.
-The camp lay a dozen miles northwest of the Bavarian capital of Munich.
+The camp lay a scant dozen miles/19 km northwest of the Bavarian capital of Munich.

 Right: Female prisoners at Dachau wave to their liberators.
 On April 26, 1945, as American forces approached, there were 67,665 registered prisoners in Dachau and its subcamps.
 Of these, 43,350 were categorized as political prisoners, while 22,100 were Jews, with the remainder falling into various other categories.